Dishwashing liquid: Composition

-Items that can be damaged by certain dishwashing liquids (especially with the use of hot water or when put into a dishwasher) include household silver, fine glassware, gold-leafed objects, disposable plastics, as well as objects made of brass, bronze, cast iron, pewter, tin, or wood.
-Dishwashing liquid components are also harder to rinse off from rough surfaces than smooth surfaces, increasing the chance of accidental ingestion.'
+Items that may be damaged by some dishwashing liquids (especially with used with hot water or put into a dishwasher) include household silver, fine glassware, gold-leafed objects, disposable plastics, and objects made of brass, bronze, cast iron, pewter, tin, or wood.
+Dishwashing liquid components are harder to rinse off rough surfaces than smooth surfaces, which increases the risk of accidental ingestion.'

-Hand dishwashing detergents utilize surfactants to play the primary role in cleaning.
-The reduced surface tension of water and increased solubility of modern surfactant mixtures allow water to run off dishes very quickly.
-Additionally, surfactants remove grease and food particles to aid in cleaning dishes, and may also provide foam.
+In hand dishwashing detergents surfactants play the primary role in cleaning.
+The reduced surface tension of water and the increased solubility of modern surfactant mixtures allow water to run off dishes very quickly.
+Additionally, surfactants remove grease and food particles, and may provide foam.

 Surfactant design

-There have been comparisons of different surfactants that reduce the surface tension of water to determine the most efficient dishwashing liquid.
-Lowering of surface tension helps with the cleaning processes.
-A study showed that anionic surfactant combined with non-ionic surfactant worked better than other combinations.
-Another study found that cationic and anionic surfactants combined worked better than non-ionic and anionic surfactants combined.
-Anionic and amphoteric surfactants combined are the least effective out of the three.
+Surfactants reduce the surface tension of water: this reduction helps with the cleaning process.
+Surfactants have been compared to determine which dishwashing liquid is the most efficient.
+One study showed that a combination of anionic surfactant and non-ionic surfactant worked better than other combinations.
+Another found that a combination of cationic and anionic surfactants worked better than one of non-ionic and anionic surfactants.
+Anionic and amphoteric surfactants are a less effective combination.

 Safety concerns

 In 2010, the United States FDA raised health concerns over triclosan, an antibacterial substance used in some dish liquids.
-Elsewhere, triclosan has been found to create problems at wastewater treatment plants, whereby it can "sabotage some sludge-processing microbes and promote drug resistance in others."
-As of 2025, triclosan has been banned in the United States, the European Union, Canada, and Australia, among others.
+Elsewhere, triclosan has been found to create problems at wastewater treatment plants; it can "sabotage some sludge-processing microbes and promote drug resistance in others."
+As of 2025, triclosan has been banned in the United States, the European Union, Canada, Australia, and elsewhere.

 Some dishwashing products contain phosphates.
-Phosphates make dishes cleaner but can also cause harmful algal bloom as the wastewater goes back to the natural environment.
-Because of this, many places have banned this component.
-Phosphates can also cause harmful health effects upon skin contact.
+Phosphates make dishes cleaner but can cause harmful algal bloom as wastewater returns to the natural environment.
+For this reason, many places have banned this component.
+Phosphates can also have harmful health effects when they come into contact with skin.

-Many dishwashing liquids contain perfume which can cause irritant or allergic contact dermatitis.
+Many dishwashing liquids contain perfume, which can cause irritant or allergic contact dermatitis.
 It can also cause hand eczema.
-Those with sensitive skin are recommended to use hypoallergenic gloves to avoid direct contact with the liquids.
+People with sensitive skin are advised to use hypoallergenic gloves to avoid direct contact with the liquids.
 Surfactants that are anionic showed promising results in preventing skin irritation.